JGCRI/gcam-doc/inputs_demand.md

 <a name="vassolo2005">[Vassolo and Döll 2005]</a> Vassolo, S., and Döll, P. 2005.
 Global-scale gridded estimates of thermoelectric power and manufacturing water use. *Water Resources Research* 41, W04010.
 [Link](http://www.uni-frankfurt.de/45217769/Vassolo_Doell_WRR2005.pdf)

-<font size="-1"><a name="table_footnote1">1</a>: Note that this table differs from the one provided on the <a href="demand_energy.html#inputstothemodel">Energy Demand Modeling Page</a> in that it only lists external inputs to the supply model (either data sources or assumptions).
-Additionally, the units listed are the units of the raw inputs, rather than the units the GCAM requires.<br/>

-<a name="table_footnote2">2</a>: Note that this table differs from the one provided on the <a href="demand_water.html#inputstothemodel">Water Demand Modeling Page</a> in that it only lists external inputs to the supply model (either data sources or assumptions).
-Additionally, the units listed are the units of the raw inputs, rather than the units the GCAM requires.<br/>

-<a name="table_footnote3">3</a>: Note that this table differs from the one provided on the <a href="demand_land.html#inputstothemodel">Food, Feed, and Forestry Demand Modeling Page</a> in that it only lists external inputs to the supply model (either data sources or assumptions).
-Additionally, the units listed are the units of the raw inputs, rather than the units the GCAM requires.</font>